Previously: The Stanley Hotel.

 Well played, Mr. Fellenz.

 Is the Colonial Inn actually haunted?
 I don’t know.
 The stories always felt a little thin to me, but perhaps that’s because the building lacks one singular defining moment to which one might pin a haunting.
-The (slightly un-PC) version I always heard growing up was that the spirit in Room 24 belonged to a Native American woman who had been wronged, killed, or both; there don’t seem to be any facts backing this one up, though, so it’s unlikely to be true.
+The (kinda racist!) version I always heard growing up was that the spirit in Room 24 belonged to a Native American woman (usually referred to as a “princess”) who had been wronged, killed, or both; there don’t seem to be any facts backing this one up, though, so it’s unlikely to be true.

 A more plausible explanation draws from the history of the inn itself: It’s actually comprised of three buildings, which were originally separate and joined together later on; built in 1716, the oldest of the three was the home of physician Timothy Minot during the Revolution.
 Minot treated many wounded soldiers in his home following the Battle of Concord at the North Bridge on April 19, 1775; accordingly, some believe the spirits to be those of the soldiers who Minot failed to save.
 It’s also been suggested that Minot himself might have chosen to haunt the inn, although the argument isn’t quite as convincing — unless he was particularly distraught about the patients who died on his watch, it was probably just business as usual for him.